dimtion/Shaarlier/README.md

 - Publish links on your Shaarli
 - Automatically add a title to your links (as Shaarli does)
 - Optional dialog box for editing title, description or tags
-- Fast publishing mode (just press share and your link is on your Shaarli)

 ## Planned features
-- Templates
-- Share links from main interface
-- Manage your Shaarli
 See [TODO file](https://github.com/dimtion/Shaarlier/blob/master/TODO.md) for a detailed roadmap.

 ## Downloads